Oh man, I hate packing.

 Ahh, money belts are so damn useful!
 They’re a kickass way to keep your money safe not to mention you always know where your passport is.
 It’s right there, silly!

-I’m a fan of ones with multiple pockets to maximise storage (again, condoms and weed).
+I’m a fan of the ones with multiple pockets to maximise storage (again, condoms and weed).
 You’ve also got nifty and intuitive secret spy belts that will hide yo’ cash real well.
 Either way, some sort of belt-themed pouch to keep your valuables close is a super necessary thing for a hostel stay.

 Sleeping Bag Liner